Musare/Musare/.wiki/Utility Script.md

 # Utility Script
 The utility script is a tool that allows for the simple management of a Musare Docker instance.

-Please follow the [Installation Guide](./Installation.md) before using this script.
+Please follow the [Docker Installation Guide](./Installation.md#Docker) before using this script.

 ## Usage
 Linux (Bash):